vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   SIBO correlates with diarrhea, and is believed to be a big proportion of IBS-D.

-  One seemingly primary cause of SIBO is food poisoning that incudes CdTB, leading the body to produce an antibody that also attacks vinculin, a key protein that protects the intestinal lining, and this makes people susceptible to SIBO.
+  One seemingly primary cause of SIBO is food poisoning that includes CdTB, leading the body to produce an antibody that also attacks vinculin, a key protein that protects the intestinal lining, and this makes people susceptible to SIBO.
 So in short: food poisoning